Unpopular opinion: Beyoncé didn’t make the beat sicker.

 My experience is only my experience.
 So as a sign off, here are a few binaural beats, each designated to a specific frequency, for you to experience your own binaural experience.

-It may require a bit of trial-&-error to reach a frequency that works for you.
+It may require a bit of trial-and-error to reach a frequency that works for you.
 More enthusiastic binaural beat listeners use generator sites that allow frequency adjustments.
 This may help to pinpoint the precise beat for your needs, but this isn’t a bad place to start.

 (As far as the nootropics go, they earn my recommendation with or without binaural beats.)